 Communication Committee – Chair Ashley Sarver

-As Julianna’s internship is ending soon after the November election, we’re seeking a new Communication Committee Intern to begin by January, ideally continuing on through the 2024 election cycle.
-The role is a wonderful opportunity to gain real-world social media management experience – a chance to design and execute a social media strategy on behalf of ACDP!
-If you know of any capable and interested students (college or high school) please encourage them to contact Ashley Sarver to learn more about the opportunity.
+We’re seeking a new Communication Committee Intern to start in January, and hopefully continuing on through the 2024 election cycle, although we’re open to semester-long commitments also.
+This is a unique opportunity to gain real-world social media experience – a chance to design and execute a social media strategy on behalf of ACDP!
+If you know of any capable and interested students (college or high school) please encourage them to contact Ashley Sarver at firstname.lastname@example.org by December 20 to learn more or apply.

 SUBSCRIBE TO OUR MONTHLY NEWSLETTER

 The Athens County Democratic Party newsletter is a great way to stay informed about events, candidates and ballot issues.
 Sign-up to receive a copy of our e-newsletter each month.